the French flag book cover

 Certainly, ancient scepticism, initiated by Protagoras and Gorgias, maintained that the world is rationally unknowable and that human knowledge cannot transcend subjective-relative appearances.

-However, this form of scepticism lacks what Descartes undergoes—his descent into the inferno 2—which allows a quasi-sceptical epochè to force its way through to the celestial threshold of an absolutely rational philosophy.
+However, this form of scepticism lacks what Descartes undergoes—his descent into the inferno 2—which allows a quasi-sceptical epochè to break through to the celestial threshold of an absolutely rational philosophy.

-What Descartes discovers in radical doubt is that I, the one who performs the epoché, am not included within the objective horizon of this epoché, but rather, I find myself necessarily excluded from it in principle 3.
+What Descartes discovers in radical doubt is that I, the one who performs the epoché, am not included within the objective horizon of this epoché—I find myself necessarily excluded from it in principle 3.
 I exist necessarily as the one who performs it.
 This excludes all possible doubt.

 Thus, we obtain a sphere of being that is absolutely certain: that of the ego, the self.
 I am the one thing that is absolutely beyond doubt.